 Click here for all current publicly-available radar astrometry, converted to the existing 80-column MPC astrometry format.

 MPC does provide some radar data for some objects, but it's not very complete and not usually updated.
 However, the JPL version of the radar data tends to be complete and reasonably up to date.
 But I know of no software that actually reads the JPL format.
 So I wrote a converter program that turns the JPL data into the 80-column format and used it to create the above file.
-I have a job running on this server which regularly downloads the JPL file and re-converts it.
+I have a job running on this server which downloads the JPL file daily and converts it to the punched card format.

 Output to ADES in either PSV or XML or both would probably be a good idea.
-(Though in this instance, the punched-card format actually contains almost everything we need, including uncertainties in the data... the most significant missing data are comments and the names of those involved in observing and measuring the data.)
+(Though in this instance, the punched-card format actually contains almost everything we need, including uncertainties in the data.
+Note that comment lines and modification times are shown.
+Observers are in a scattershot form, rather than the "Initial.
+Lastname" form MPC would expect.)

 You would not normally compute an asteroid orbit using only radar (you'd take advantage of both optical and radio data), but just for yuks... the following are links to pseudo-MPECs with orbits based solely on radar.
 The residuals are shown in sigmas.